1001hadi/react-sba-books/README.md

 ### They also can keep their favorite book in their collection page and it will stored in their local storage.

+- note: There is only 1000 daily request limit!

 # Build process:

 1- The search has been powered by Google Books API.